Walt Disney on Mickey Mouse, whose house is in Toontown: “I only hope that we never lose sight of one thing – that it was all started by a mouse.”

 - Mickey’s Toontown opens an hour after the park opens, and it closes approximately one hour before the fireworks show.

-- Roger Rabbit’s Car Toon Spin is a very popular attraction in the land.
-Be sure to grab a Disney FastPass for this attraction.
+- Roger Rabbit’s Car Toon Spin is a very popular attraction in the land and a Disney FastPass is recommended.

 - If it is a warm day, Mickey’s House offers an experience that is both immersive and air-conditioned.
-It’s highly recommended when guests need a few minutes to cool off and enjoy some time taking photographs.
+Guests can stay cool and enjoy time taking cool photographs.

 # # #